EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] Complete visual redesign with consistent sizing, spacing and corner radius
 - [x] Complete conversion to Material Design 3 Components
 - [x] A themed app icon for Android 13+ devices
-- [x] Bug fixes that were carried over from Lemuroid
+- [x] Fixes for bugs that were carried over from Lemuroid

 ## To-Be-Added Features
 - [ ] More emulation cores (almost all cores found on Retroarch)